 The Lord Jesus Christ did not exist eternally as a human.
 He had a "beginning" as a man.
 God the Son took on human flesh.
 The phrase "ancient of days" refers to the incomprehensible essence of eternity.
-This source provides some relevant historical information:
+This source provides historical information regarding the interpretation of Micah 5:2:

 "Eliezer makes a remarkable observation: though the Messiah will be born in Bethlehem, he existed “before the world was created” (Pirkei deRabbi Eliezer 3:1).
 Micah says his goings forth are מִימֵי עֹולָֽם mimei olam (“from the days of eternity”).
 In other words, the Messiah has eternally existed.
 The Messiah is not a created being.
 The text implies a divine nature.
 Early Jewish interpreters understood this.
 The writer of 1 Enoch says, “From the beginning the Son of Man was hidden and the Most High has preserved him” (1 Enoch 62:7).
 Classical rabbinic texts described a pre-existent Messiah in b.
 Pesachim 54a, Nedarim 39a, the Revelation of R Joshua b Levi, and Seder Gan Eden."
 (Jacobs and Buttenweiser, “Messiah,” 511)"